pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 luminance values into bins.

 Finally we'll copy the workgroup memory for the workgroup into its own "chunk".
+That way we will not have to coordinate with other workgroups.
 When were done, we'll run another compute shader to sum up the chunks.

 Let's edit our shader.
 First we'll change our `bins` from type `storage` to